 At long last, June kicks off summer in Boston!
 And that means there’s plenty of activities and events to enjoy.
 Below are some of our top picks for things to do this June in Boston.

 From food festivals and music festivals to parades and outdoor movie nights, read on to find the best activities in Boston this June.
-For even more summer recommendations, check out our 50 count summer bucket list!
+For even more summer recommendations, check out 60+ other things to do on our summer bucket list!

 1. Enjoy a soothing performance of classical music by candlelight